Maziokorie/PAYSENGER-APP/README.md

 6. How to Communicate Using the Paysenger App
 There are 3 ways to communicate using the Paysenger app:
-1. Text message - ask your question in text format and get an answer in messenger.
+ (A) Text message - ask your question in text format and get an answer in messenger.
-2. Audio message - record a voice message and you’ll get an answer with your voice.
+(B) Audio message - record a voice message and you’ll get an answer with your voice.
-3. Video message - record a video question or request, then you’ll get a video postcard with an answer.
+(C) Video message - record a video question or request, then you’ll get a video postcard with an answer.

 7. Data Safety on the Paysenger App
 •	The Paysenger app may share these data types with third parties:  App activity (App interactions, Other user-generated content, and Other actions); App info and performance(Crash logs, Diagnostics, and Other app performance data)